 With Windows 10 19H2, Microsoft made significant changes to the way that major updates to Windows are delivered and installed.
 If your PC is running the May 2019 Update, 19H2 will not be delivered through Windows Update as a full-on “new” operating system as it has before.

 To ensure a quality Windows experience, the 19H2 update is instead dedicated to “servicing” the existing Windows 10 May 2019 Update.
 This is akin to the “Service Packs” from the Windows XP and Windows 7 era.

-If your PC is on the May 2019 Update, what this means is that 19H2 will appear in Windows Update as a regular servicing update.
+If your PC is running the May 2019 Update, 19H2 will appear in Windows Update as a regular servicing update.
 In non-technical terms, it will install on your computer just like a standard Windows 10 security patch.
 The wait time between installing will be shorter, and so will the download size.

 According to Microsoft, only if you’re on an older version of Windows that pre-dates the May 2019 Update will you see and download it as a “new” release through Windows Update — just as it has worked the past.

 As always, the Windows 10 19H2 update will be free and will be delivered to your PC via Windows Update for no additional cost.
 You’ll have the choice to download or install it.
 Only if your PC is on an older version of Windows 10 that is closer to the end of support will it be installed automatically.

 The Windows 10 19H2 update is still in development, so there are a lot of changes that could be yet to come.
 What we do know, though, is that this update is partially dedicated to fixing the bugs reported with the Windows 10 May 2019 Update.
 It is also focused on performance improvements and enterprise features.